-Madden NFL 21 on PC fixes a lot of the issues that occured on console – problems regarding frame rate issues and long loading times can be solved by using a mid-range PC.
 There have been some criticisms of the Madden series over the past few years regarding complacency due to the lack of competition.
-Madden 21 is far from the best game in the series; like with any sports team, fans have to take the rough with the smooth.
+Madden 22 is far from the best game in the series; like with any sports team, fans have to take the rough with the smooth.

 Golf With Your Friends